You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 • licence records, contracts, releases, photographer credits, agency records, publication records, permission records, source links, ownership evidence, authority evidence, and correspondence;

-• moderation notes, internal review outcomes, enforcement decisions, appeal records, counter-notices, fraud signals, legal-risk notes, and related operational records; and
+• moderation notes, user reports, block records, report reasons, content identifiers, reported-message metadata, internal review outcomes, enforcement decisions, appeal records, counter-notices, fraud signals, child-safety signals, legal-risk notes, and related operational records; and

 • records reasonably needed to protect BTR, users, creators, artists, rights holders, and third parties.

-We may use this information to investigate and respond to complaints, remove or restore content, preserve evidence, prevent repeat infringement, detect abusive notices, comply with legal obligations, enforce our Terms, defend legal claims, support insurance or legal review, and protect platform integrity.
+We may use this information to investigate and respond to complaints, remove or restore content, preserve evidence, prevent repeat infringement, detect abusive notices, comply with legal obligations, enforce our Terms, defend legal claims, support insurance or legal review, support child-safety enforcement, and protect platform integrity.

 14. Data retention